 However, all works in external and internal communal areas will continue to be carried out in line with the government’s latest guidance.

-- However, if work is to go ahead in a resident’s home, before entering a resident’s home an operative/surveyor will wear appropriate personal protective equipment (PPE), which include a face covering and disposal gloves, as per the government’s latest guidance.
+- Where work is to go ahead in a resident’s home, before entering a resident’s home an operative/surveyor will wear appropriate personal protective equipment (PPE), which include a face covering and disposal gloves, as per the government’s latest guidance.
 The operative/surveyor will also maintain social distancing from the moment they knock on the front door and whilst they are carrying out the work up until they leave a resident’s home.
 If there is not enough space in a resident’s home to maintain social distancing, the resident(s) and other members of the household will be asked to stay in a separate room whilst the work is being carried out.
 Additionally, Hexagon and its contractors will ensure that there are limited number of operatives/surveyors in confined spaces to maintain social distancing.

 - Operatives/surveyors will sanitise their hands before and after leaving the property.
 Operatives/surveyors will also clean/sanitise all the surfaces and tools that they will have touched in a resident’s home before they leave.
 Residents will be advised to keep internal doors, which lead into the area(s) that operatives will be working in, open so that operatives/surveyors do not touch door handles.